mariopoeta/aws-lambda-awsgreengrass-mongodb/README.md

 ![Greengrass With mongoDB](mqttaws.png)

-*if you are curious about the plc_messagebird lambda, check out: https://www.hackster.io/mariopoeta/sms-from-plc-with-aws-iot-and-messagebird-sms-api-67b4fb*
+*if you are curious about the plc_messagebird lambda, check: https://www.hackster.io/mariopoeta/sms-from-plc-with-aws-iot-and-messagebird-sms-api-67b4fb*